TheRenegadeCoder/sample-programs-website/docs/projects/longest-common-subsequence/python/index.md

 if __name__ == "__main__":
     main(sys.argv[1:])

 ```

 {% endraw %}

-[Longest Common Subsequence](https://sampleprograms.io/projects/longest-common-subsequence) in [Python](https://sampleprograms.io/languages/python) was written by:
+Longest Common Subsequence in [Python](https://sampleprograms.io/languages/python) was written by:

 - Boot-Error
 - Parker Johansen

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 21 2019 16:33:32.
-The solution was first committed on Oct 16 2018 08:04:37.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution